 While it is extremely important to understand that all children develop at their own rate, children are offered a hands on, integrated curriculum in which children participate in a variety of activities that are designed to give support in several developmental areas at the same time.
 For example, your child/ren may take part in a cooking project making homemade bread during small group time.
 They are growing cognitively by learning about measurement, mixing, counting, and reading (the recipe and labels); they are growing socially by taking turns and cooperating; they are growing physically by using their fine motor skills to measure and stir the ingredients and knead the dough; and they are growing emotionally by experiencing the satisfaction of completing a task and the excitement that comes from being part of a group.

-Throughout your child’s school day she/he will have opportunities for learning and growth by participating in group/individual projects, circle time, and child-initiated exploration in our learning centers.
+Throughout your child’s school day, your preschooler will have opportunities for learning and growth by participating in group/individual projects, circle time, and child-initiated exploration in our learning centers.
 Learning Centers: Library/ Language, Creative Art, Dramatic Play, Construction/Blocks, Sensory Exploration, Science Investigation, Music and Movement, Math Manipulatives, and Outdoor Play.

 This stage brings many changes in a child’s life.
 By this time, children can dress themselves, catch a ball more easily using only their hands, and tie their shoes.
 Having independence from family becomes more important.
 Friendships become more and more important.
 Physical, social, and mental skills develop quickly at this time.
 This is a critical time for children to develop confidence in all areas of life, through friends, schoolwork, and sports.

-Our Pre-K program is geared to the needs of the older, more independent child.
-We offer a slightly structured environment that includes age-appropriate activities; games, arts and craft projects, manipulatives, and field trips.
+Our Kindergarten class is geared to the needs of the older, more independent child.
+In the first year of our Kindergarten, we envision creating a two-year kindergarten experience where your child can transition peacefully and at their own pace into the exciting world of education.
+During these two years students will have the opportunity to learn the basics of reading and writing, numbers and simple math, as well as be prepared to move on in their educational lives with skills such as standing in line, waiting for a turn to speak, listening to others, and working both in a group and individually.
+We offer a more structured environment that includes age-appropriate activities; games, arts and craft projects, manipulatives, small and large projects, and field trips.
 We promote creative expression and individuality in a caring atmosphere.
 We also emphasize personal responsibility for words and actions at this age as well as respect for self, family, teachers and environment.
 It is a wonderful opportunity for the children to explore new ideas creatively and safely.